Alex-C-Mwangi/PlpSEass2/README.md

 se-day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version Control is a tool that helps track changes to files, it smoothens collaborative efforts while maintaining a history of changes made to the files.
+Fundamental Concepts: Verion Control includes repositorys, which is a database that ontains all files and codes. ii)Commits are a record of changes made to the files in a repository. iii)Branching is a separate development paththat allows multiple projects to be worked on without affecting the main code or project. iv)Merging is a process of combining changes made from one branch into the main path or another branch.
+Understanding VCS also includes knowing key operations used i.e push, pull which are commands to manipulate remote repositories in Github.
+Github is an Integrated Development Environment that works with Git's VCS and offers a friendly user interface, operations like branching mergingand storing commit history.
+VCS hwlp maintain project integrity by a)Tracking/recording changes made to the files enabling one to follow the progress of projects. b)Branching capabilities- VCS allows experimental or trial and error work to be done easily by use of separate paths (branches) without intefering with the main file until ready. c)Conflict resolution- When a team of developers are working on the same project conflicts may arise.
+VCS detect these conflicts and provide tools to resolve them properly.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
 Step 1: Login to your Github account, if you dont have one, you need to create it.